tillitis/tkey-boot-verifier/README.md

 ## Status

 For test purposes the boot verifier currently waits for commands from the client after power cycling.
-You can talk to it with `verifier-client`.
+You can talk to it with `tkey-mgt`.

 It currently supports: